SyncfusionExamples/maui-pdf-viewer-examples/DetectPdfChanges/README.md

 ## Run the App

-1. Build and run the application in all platform.
+1. Build and run the application in all platforms.
 2. Add, edit, and remove the annotation.
 3. Edit the form fields.